 Paul Kirkham, ICMP Chief Executive, is a farmers’ son from Cheshire who graduated from Edinburgh University in 1987 with an honours degree in agriculture.
 He then spent 15 years building a highly successful career in a large multinational organisation, managing large companies in countries as diverse as Bangladesh, Nigeria and Uzbekistan.
 However, he always had a passion for songwriting and decided in 2002 to take a sabbatical year enrol as a student at the then Guitar Institute to improve his musical skills and knowledge.

-In addition to his role with ICMP, Paul is also a Director at Guild HE, an officially recognised representative body for UK Higher Education whose members include universities, university colleges, further education colleges and specialist institutions from both the traditional and private sectors; vice-Chair at independent HE, the UK membership organisation and national representative body for independent providers of higher education, professional training and pathways; and a member of the Office for Students’ Quality Assurance Committee.
+In addition to his role with ICMP, Paul is also a Director at Guild HE, one of two formally-recognised representative bodies for higher education in the UK whose members include universities, university colleges, further education colleges and specialist institutions from both the traditional and private sectors, and also a member of the Office for Students’ Quality Assurance Committee.